 Many fraudulent websites imitate legitimate sites to steal your personally identifiable information for the reasons of identity theft or a financial scam.
 Any time you submit a form, your personal information could be intercepted if you are not careful, especially if you use a service you do not know or are familiar with.
 Some of the stolen details could include your name, address, contact information, and any other account details that you have provided.

-Identity thieves also steal your personal information from public records by breaching accounts.
+Identity thieves also steal your personal information from available public records by breaching accounts.
 A data breach is where cybercriminals hack secure database systems to collect your personal details.
 Some of the types of breached account information may include an exposed personal profile with your full name, address, and contact information, as well as all your phone and email records, account registration records, and any personal information that you had provided before the breach occurred.

 It is very important to make sure that the information and public records that appear in your name online are accurate and contain no errors.
 If the information is inaccurate, has errors, or is incomplete, your identity may be at risk.
 Often the errors will propagate throughout the Internet, and you will end up with wrong information being attributed to your identity profile.
-To make sure this does not happen, we strongly recommend that you check your public records for any inaccuracies or errors.
+To make sure this does not happen, we strongly recommend that you check and constantly monitor your public records for any inaccuracies or errors.

 The type of information that identity thieves like to go after is usually the most important personally identifiable information about you, such as your DOB, your SSN, your phone numbers and email addresses, your family members and associates, employment information, and history.
 They may also target education records, social and web profiles and accounts, online usernames that you use, private user IDs and private images, videos, posts, chats, and other information.